 After a particularly nasty road-rage incident, she put the brakes on riding as his passenger ever again; instead, whenever they rode together, she did the driving.
 He didn’t like it, but she valued her life too much to care.
 A few months later, she learned about ADHD, and “That explained a lot.”

 Driving: A Most-Studied Area of ADHD

 There you have it: Some adults with ADHD drive extremely well, some drive less well, and some downright menace our highways.

-None of these stories—or the many others shared in my free online support group for partners of adults with ADHD—surprise the researchers who’ve made driving one of the most heavily studied facets of ADHD in teens and adults.
+None of these stories—or the many others shared in my online support group for partners of adults with ADHD—surprise the researchers who’ve made driving one of the most heavily studied facets of ADHD in teens and adults.
 These researchers have gathered mounds of data demonstrating that ADHD’s driving-related deficits are real—and even life-threatening.
 What’s more, they’ve shown that adults with untreated ADHD often remain unaware of their driving challenges.

 Consider the results of one 2005 study by a pioneering researcher in this area, psychologist Russell Barkley, and colleagues.
 Echoing many other studies, the group diagnosed with ADHD showed these outcomes:

 [advertising; not endorsement] [advertising; not endorsement]

 - Had a higher incidence of speeding tickets

 - Had higher total driving citations in their driving history

 - Rated themselves lower in the use of safe driving behaviors